shannon1989/data-platform-k8s/docs/rpc-schedulling-system/Rpc Scheduling & Rate Control Design.md

 ## 3. Three‑Dimensional Rate Control Model

-The entire system forms a **three‑dimensional rate‑limiting mechanism**:
+The entire system forms a **three‑dimensional rate‑limiting mechanism**: each dimension is independently enforced and composes into a stable, backpressure-aware ingestion pipeline.

 > **Time × Concurrency × Window**